ilikepi63/nosqlist/README.md

 }
 ```

-You can see here that when we pass Ticket data with the "transform" function, it will output the data in a way that we can
-query it to get all of the tickets via Org and User, as well as getting a specific ticket.
+You can see here that when we invoke the transform function on the Ticket data, it will output data that makes it able to query the ticket via organisation and user.
+This would also make way for other access patterns such as getting a specific ticket.

 ## Some Ending Comments

-Primarily building this for fun and to learn more about the different use cases for single table designa and how people are using
+I've been building this library for fun and to learn more about the different use cases for single table designa and how people are using
 it.
 If you have any use cases that the library doesn't cater/work for, then I am very open to criticism as long as it is constructive :)

 Hope you enjoy it!